CLNEulalia/Heroku-Atlas-Deployment/README.md

     `$ git push heroku solution:master` in your terminal.
 This ensures that your most up-to-date code -- a.k.a. our `solution` branch is deployed.

-    > NOTE: If you are deploying to Heroku from the master branch, you can run
+    > NOTE: If you are deploying to Heroku from the master branch, you can run the
-    > the command `$ git push heroku master`.
+    > command `$ git push heroku master`.

-17. Seed your Atlas database by running the command
+17. Seed your Atlas database by running the command:

+    ```bash
-    `$ heroku run node db/seed.js`.
+    $ heroku run node db/seed.js
+    ```

     > NOTE: `heroku run` allows you to run js files on the heroku server.
 We can
     > seed our database on heroku using the same seed file we used locally.